'If you automatically assume that you understand someone, chances are you won't'

 "Yes", Harry conceded, before smirking again, "and in the meantime, the broomsticks may learn to fly themselves, but I wouldn't put any money on it happening"

 "Just you wait", he straightened up in his seat, "we'll win the cup, you'll all see - we'll win it"

 "Uh huh, now if we decide that we all agree with him, will the kind gentleman in the silver and green robes agree to shut up and let me eat my midday meal in piece?"

 Blaise smiled at him, "Why yes, the handsome gentleman will"

 "Then we agree", he silenced the other two with a look, "now let me eat - I'm hungry"

 The three of them spoke at once, while Harry made a start on the extra-large bowl of soup he'd gathered, ignoring them giggling as the liquid mass of carrots began to make its way down his throat.

-Happy with the way he had progressed, now having a thorough understanding of what would be expected from him in a real duel, as well as having noted down several different useful tactics and duelling styles he wanted to learn more about later, he checked out a library book on some basic to intermediate level jinxes, though nothing too advanced just yet, as well as one on the spell swatting defence that Percy and Lucan had mentioned to him weeks ago.
+Happy with the way he had progressed, now having a thorough understanding of what would be expected from him in a real duel, as well as having noted down several different useful tactics and duelling styles he wanted to learn more about later, he checked out a library book on some basic to intermediate level jinxes, though nothing too advanced just yet, as well as one on the spell swatting defence method that Percy and Lucan had mentioned to him weeks ago.